neoground/phpbuilder/README.md

    ```

    The script will guide you through the installation process, ensuring a smooth and efficient setup.
+   You can also simply call the script without parameters to get an overview of all available commands.

 ### Installing from the Latest Code